Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Related Works

 \subsection{Self-supervised Learning}

-Self-supervised learning is a paradigm in which model is first trained in unsupervised way and followed by supervised fine-tuning or transfer learning using small labeled data.
-Generally speaking self-supervised learning can be divided into three main types predictive, generative and contrastive.
-A wide range of predictive and generative tasks have been proposed to learn representation like rotation prediction \cite{rotpred}, jigsaw puzzle \cite{jigsaw}, context encoders \cite{contextautoenc}, split-brain autoencoders \cite{brainsplit} and colorization \cite{colorization}.
-However predictive and generative pretext tasks are application specific and not generalizable.
-In contrast to hand-designed pretext-tasks contrastive learning learn invariant and robust feature representation using augmentations.
-The breakthrough approach for self-supervised learning are MoCo \cite{moco}, SimCLR \cite{simclr} which learn representation by maximizing the similarity of different views from the same sample and minimizing the similarity with the views from different input samples.
-More recently proposed approaches like BYOL \cite{byol}, Barlow Twins learn representation with only positive pairs.
-SimSiam \cite{simsiam} is similar to BYOL \cite{byol} without the momentum encoder.
+Self-supervised learning is a paradigm in which the model is first trained in an unsupervised way and followed by supervised fine-tuning or transfer learning using small labeled data.
+Generally speaking, self-supervised learning based on the nature of pre-training divides into three main types, predictive, generative, and contrastive.
+A wide range of predictive and generative tasks have been proposed to learn representation like rotation prediction~\cite{rotpred}, jigsaw puzzle~\cite{jigsaw}, context encoders~\cite{contextautoenc}, split-brain autoencoders~\cite{brainsplit} and colorization~\cite{colorization}.
+However, predictive and generative pretext tasks are application specific and not generalizable.
+In contrast to hand-crafted pretext tasks, contrastive learning learns invariant and robust feature representation using augmentations.
+The leading approaches for self-supervised learning based upon contrastive paradigm are Momentum-contrast (MoCo)~\cite{moco} and Simple contrastive-learning (SimCLR)~\cite{simclr}, which learn representation by maximizing the similarity of different views from the same sample while simultaneously minimizing the similarity among views from different input samples.
+More recently proposed approaches like Bootstrap your own latent (BYOL)~\cite{byol}, SimSiam~\cite{simsiam}, and Barlow Twins~\cite{zbontar2021barlow} learn representation with only positive pairs.